 Magic Kingdom | EPCOT Center | Disney-MGM Studios | Animal Kingdom | Discovery Island | Disney Village/Marketplace/Downtown Disney | Pleasure Island and West Side | Walt Disney World Resorts | Everything Else

 Since January 7, 2008, the park has been referred to as Disney's Hollywood Studios

 Backstage Studio Tour: An Opening Day tram tour that originally loaded near the Magic of Disney Animation.
 It drove through Catastrophe Canyon and the New York and residential street.
-It also originally featured a walking portion and included the Bettle Midler film The Lottery as well as a film called Michael and Mickey that ran from 1989 to 1992 before coming attraction trailers.
+It also originally featured a walking portion and included the Bette Midler film The Lottery as well as a film called Michael and Mickey that ran from 1989 to 1992 before coming attraction trailers.
+This film was also shown during the ABC special The Best of Disney: 50 Years of Magic on 05/20/1991.
 It became known as the Disney-MGM Studios Backlot Tour on June 30, 1996 and in January of 2008 the name was shortened to The Studio Backlot Tour.
 In 2009, live tour guides were eliminated and a pre-recorded spiel was used instead.
 The tour closed for good on September 27, 2014.